mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 possible efficiency should also be consider and multiple layers of encapsulation should be avoided when the security model allows for it.

+### Considerations for Multiple Encryption

+Using QUIC in a multi-hop fashion will generally cause all user data to be encrypted multiple times, once for each hop.
+There are two main reasons to encrypt data multiple times in a multi-hop network:

+1. To ensure that no hop can see both the connection metadata of the client and the server (thus obfuscating IP addresses and other related data that is visible in cleartext in the transport protocol headers).

+2. To prevent an attacker from being able to correlate data between different hops to identify a particular flow of data as it passes through multiple hops.

+However, multiple layers of encryption can have a noticable impact on the end-to-end latency of data.
+When a Tor-like approach is used, each piece of user data will be encrypted N times, where N is the number of hops.
+Devices such as IoT devices that do not have optimized cryptographic process, or are constrained in terms of processing or power usage, could notice a slowdown due to the extra overhead.

+Since QUIC is an encrypted transport, it is possible that all packets after a handshake is completed are opaque to any attacker.
+Short-header packets, particularly those that have zero-length Connection IDs, only send encrypted fields.
+Thus, for all packets beyond the QUIC handshake, encrypting packets multiple times through a multi-hop proxy primarily achieves benefit 2 described above, since benefit 1 is already achieved by QUIC being forwarded without re-encrytion.
+If a deployment is more concerned with benefit 1 than benefit 2, it might be preferable to use a solution that forwards QUIC packets without re-encrypting once QUIC handshakes are complete.

 # Requirements